elan-ev/opencast-studio/README.md

 A web-based recording studio for [Opencast](https://opencast.org).

+> **Important note for developers**: currently, we are redesigning Studio completely.
+> This will change a lot of code.
+So please do not start writing a patch for Studio now.
+> At least talk to us first.

 Opencast Studio uses the recording capabilities built into modern browsers to record audio and video streams.
 The recording happens completely in the user's
 browser: no server is involved in that part.
 Network access is only needed to